FOR IMMEDIATE RELEASE

 Last Chance to see Renaissance Nude at the Getty Museum

-Acclaimed exhibition traces the emergence and influence of the nude in Renaissance art, including works by Leonardo, Raphael, Michelangelo, Dürer, Titian and others
+Exhibition traces the emergence and influence of the nude in Renaissance art, including works by Leonardo, Raphael, Michelangelo, Dürer, Titian, and others

-LOS ANGELES – Next week is the last week for visitors to see the highly acclaimed exhibition The Renaissance Nude, closing January 27, 2019 at Getty Museum.
+Next week is the last week for visitors to see the highly acclaimed exhibition The Renaissance Nude, closing January 27, 2019, at Getty Museum.

-One of the exhibition’s most celebrated works—and a favorite of exhibition-goers—has been Virgin and Child from the Melun Diptych, ca. 1452-55 which will remain at the Getty, where it will be on view in the Museum’s West Pavilion from February 5 through September 22, 2019.
+One of the exhibition’s most celebrated works—and a favorite of exhibition-goers—has been Virgin and Child from the Melun Diptych, ca. 1452–55, which will remain at the Getty and be on view in the Museum’s West Pavilion from February 5 through September 22, 2019.
 The painting presents a dazzling vision of heaven with the Virgin Mary crowned and enthroned as queen and the infant Jesus on her lap.
 They are surrounded in glory by seraphim and cherubim, the highest order of angels.
 Dressed in a courtly gown with one breast exposed, the Virgin has the facial features of Agnes Sorel, the notorious mistress of the French King Charles VII.
 The painting is on extended loan from the Royal Museum of Fine Arts (Koninklijk Museum voor Schone Kunsten), Antwerp, Belguim.

 The Renaissance Nude traces the rise of the nude over the course of a century with masterpieces made in Italy, France, Germany, and the Netherlands, from the early 15th to the early 16th century.